The Children's Mobile Health Clinic; saving lives

 We take medical care to where it is most needed, to vulnerable children/orphans who live in the remote villages of Malawi.
 In 2015 our mobile clinic treated just over 25,000 sick children.
-Without prompt access to antimalarials 18% of these children would have suffered long term disability or died.
+Without prompt access to antimalarials 18% of these children will suffer from long term disability or die.

 It is ongoing; Malawi is one of the world's poorest countries.

 Malawi is one of the poorest countries in the world and children still die from illnesses that are easily preventable and treatable.
 In the remote villages of Nkhotakota district where we work it can take up to 2 days for a sick child to reach a government hospital and even then it is not guaranteed that they will receive treatment as very often the pharmacy shelves are empty.
 Mission hospitals are better equipped but treatment is not free and beyond the pocket of the poor.

-The WMF 4 x 4 Mobile Health Clinic team travels to remote villages in a 4x4 vehicle stocked with medicines, travels to carefully selected remote villages to take the desperately needed medical care to children - a majority of these children are orphans.
+The WMF Mobile Health Clinic team travels to remote villages in a 4x4 vehicle stocked with medicines.
+We travel to carefully selected remote areas to take the desperately needed medical care to children - a majority of these children are orphans.
 We treat malaria and all childhood diseases.
 Children who require in-patient care are transported to the district hospital.
 We also believe that prevention is better than cure and deliver public health education to the local communities.

 Save young lives by taking quality medical care to vulnerable children in Nkhotakota district Malawi